Skip to main content

 Installing Chameleon via npm has 2 essential components:

-Head over to your installation page in your Dashboard, select “Install via NPM” as your installation method, and follow these steps.
+Head over to the installation page in your Dashboard, select “Install via NPM” as your installation method, and follow these steps.

-First, run the script from your Dashboard using a front-end bundler like Browserify or Webpack.
+First, run the script from your Dashboard to install Chameleon into a project using a front-end bundler like Browserify or Webpack.
 You can then require the library like a standard Node.js module.

 To get the most value out of Chameleon - creating target audiences, and segmenting users - you should send additional user or company data so you can target Experiences to the right users.